Skip to main content

 You provide directly

-• Content of messages you send via email after a mailto link opens—handled by your email provider and the recipient inbox we publish for that program.
+• Email you send yourself — content of messages you send via mailto links is handled by your email provider and the recipient inbox we publish for that program (for example, when you prefer email over an online form).

 Automatically or through tools

-• Hosting: Our site is served over HTTPS (e.g., GitHub Pages).
-Like most hosts, infrastructure may log basic technical data such as IP address, user agent, and requested path for security and reliability—we do not use those logs to build marketing profiles on our side.
+• Hosting: Our site is served over HTTPS.
+Like most websites, hosting infrastructure may log basic technical data such as IP address, browser type, and requested page for security and reliability—we do not use those logs to build marketing profiles on our side.

-• Geocoding: When you run an address eligibility preview on the homepage, the address string you entered is sent to OpenStreetMap’s public Nominatim service to resolve coordinates.
+• Geocoding: When you run an address eligibility preview, the address string you entered is sent to a third-party geocoding service to resolve coordinates.
 Do not paste sensitive information unrelated to that check.

 Local storage (“drafts on this device”)

-Some forms save drafts in your browser’s localStorage so you can return later.
+Some forms save drafts in your browser so you can return later.
 That data stays on your device unless you submit or clear site data.
 Others using the same browser profile could see those drafts—use a private window on shared computers.

 How we use information